masm11/mxmms/README.md

 The shown window is a button, so you can click it to play/pause.

-When you click it with the right button, a menu is shown and you can change music or playlist.
+When you click it with the right button, a menu pops up and you can change music or playlist.

 The following options are available:

- - --geometry <position>
+ - --geometry &lt;position&gt;
- - --width <width>
+ - --width &lt;width&gt;
- - --height <height>
+ - --height &lt;height&gt;
  - --autostart

 ## License